compsb-unimi/sas-tutorial/arrayfire.md

 ```
 module avail
 ```
 For a comprehensive list of requirements and additional installation suggestions, please visit the [official ARRAYFIRE GitHub page](https://github.com/arrayfire/arrayfire/wiki/Build-Instructions-for-Linux).
-Continuing with the Leonardo example, here is the list of basic modules that can should be loaded directly from the shell:
+Continuing with the Leonardo example, here is the list of basic modules that can be loaded directly from the shell:
 ```
 module load profile/lifesc
 module load gmp/6.2.1